 A decision will be made between principals, and students will be informed of their transfer status by August 31, 2018.
 This timeline allows both the school and the student to plan for first day of classes.
 Students wishing to transfer during Transfer Phase 3 should understand that the school’s staffing, class sizes and structures may prevent the transfer.
 Date/time stamps on the transfer forms will be considered.
 Good common sense decisions will be made to balance the needs of the student and those of the school.
 Chances of a successful transfer are not as likely as Phase #1 or Phase #2.

 TRANSFER AFTER THE FIRST DAY OF SCHOOL

 Students wishing to apply for a transfer after the first day of school should note that transfers may be considered under the following circumstances:

 - where there is a change of residence;

-- where it can be demonstrated that it is not in the best interest of the student to return to their home school :or
+- where it can be demonstrated that it is not in the best interest of the student to return to his/her home school, another school will be considered provided space is available; or

 - where the home circumstances have changed.